adversinc/node-sandbox-ex/README.md

 //TODO: example (this feature isn't 100% finished yet)
 ```

-So, load the native modules before `require()` is wrapped, wrap them using whatever library you want, and then pass them as options to `requireFactory`.
+So, load the native modules before `require()` is wrapped, wrap them using whatever code you want, and then pass them as options to `requireFactory`.
 Be extremely careful that the native module doesn't get leaked to the global scope by using `var`!